ArcaneIrvine/ArcaneIrvine/README.md

 - 🌍 I'm based in Greece
 - 📊 I aspire to become a Python Data Engineer
 - 🦾 I'm currently working on my [Deep NN Classifier](https://github.com/ArcaneIrvine/cat_dog_classifier)
-- 🧠 I'm currently learning data analysis, web development and ML/AI
+- 🧠 I'm currently learning Data analysis, Deep Learning, Tensorflow and OpenCV
 - 👾 I'm open to collaborating on interesting and fun projects
 - 📬 You can contact me at efth.stavros@gmail.com